thecookieorg/react-native-maps-navigation/README.md

 # react-native-maps-navigation

-Enhances React Native Maps with Realtime Navigation.
+Enhances React Native Maps with Realtime Navigations.

 `Please note that this module is usable but still under heavy development.
 Some properties and/or component names might change without notice.`